A tale of two moduli spaces: logarithmic and multi-scale differentials: Logarithmic rubber maps

 \subsection{Overview of log divisors}

 A log scheme is a pair

-where $B$ is a scheme, $\M_B$ is a sheaf of monoids on $B$, and $\alpha$ is a map of monoids, where $\calO_B$ is equipped with the multiplicative monoid structure, and where we assume that $\alpha$ induces an isomorphism between the submonoids of invertible elements.
-We denote $\ghost_B \coloneqq \M_B/\alpha^{-1}(\calO_B^\times)$, called the \emph{ghost sheaf} or \emph{characteristic sheaf}.
-Recall that a monoid $M$ is called \emph{saturated} if the natural map $M \to M^\gp$ to its \emph{groupification} is injective, and if for every $n \in \bb Z_{\ge 1}$ and $g \in M^\gp$ with $ng \in M$ we have $g \in M$.
+where $B$ is a scheme, $\M_B$ is a sheaf of monoids on $B$, and $\alpha$ is a map of monoids, where $\calO_B$ is equipped with the multiplicative monoid structure, and where we assume that $\alpha$ induces an isomorphism $\alpha^{-1}(\calO_B^\times) \to \calO_B^\times$.
+We write $\ghost_B \coloneqq \M_B/\alpha^{-1}(\calO_B^\times)$; this is called the \emph{ghost sheaf} or \emph{characteristic sheaf}.
+We write the monoid operation on $\M_B$ as multiplication, and that on $\ghost_B$ as addition.
+Recall that a monoid $M$ is called \emph{saturated} if the natural map $M \to M^\gp$ to its \emph{groupification} is injective, and if, for every $n \in \bb Z_{\ge 1}$ and $g \in M^\gp$ with $ng \in M$, we have $g \in M$.
 A log structure is called saturated if all its stalks are saturated.
-We work throughout only with fine saturated log structures (log structures admitting charts by finitely generated saturated monoids).
+We work throughout only with fine saturated log structures (log structures admitting charts; see \cite[Section~III.1.2]{Ogus2018Lectures-on-Log} by finitely generated saturated monoids).

 If $\beta \in \Gamma(B, \ghost_B^\gp)$, then the preimage of $\beta$ in the short exact sequence